EESSI/cvmfs-server-scraper/README.md

 | last_gc | Timestamp of last garbage collection |
 | last_snapshot | Timestamp of the last snapshot |

 Information from `.cvmfspublished` is also provided.
-For explanations for these keys, please see CMVFS' [official documentation](https://cvmfs.readthedocs.io/en/stable/cpt-details.html).
+For explanations for these keys, please see CVMFS' [official documentation](https://cvmfs.readthedocs.io/en/stable/cpt-details.html).
 The field value in the table is the field key from `.cvmfspublished`.

 | Attribute | Field |
 | --- | --- |